timofeymukha/libWallModelledLES/README.md

 docs folder and run "doxygen config".
 This will create an html folder that can be read using a browser.

+## Key features ##

+- Provides a number of wall models, based on both non-linear algebraic and ordinary differential equations, see the class-headers in the wallModels folder.
+- Makes it possible to specify the distance to the wall model's sampling point, h, on a per-face basis.
+- Allows the user to control all the other parameters of wall modelling, e.g. model constants, iterative solver settings etc.
+- Serves a as a convenient framework for implementing new models without a lot of code duplication.

 ## Validation cases ##
 In the *tests* folder there is a toy channel flow case that you can try running to make sure that things compiled well.